-The crisp morning air, warm pumpkin-spiced lattes and ads for holiday deals playing on TV.
-Fall is here, which means now is a great time to start planning your expenses for the upcoming months of winter festivities.
+The holiday season is a time for making memories and keeping cozy — and it's all the more enjoyable if you've already planned your expenses for the festivities.
 By mapping out your budget ahead of time, you can keep your spending in check as spooky season turns into the most wonderful (gift-giving, party-going, home-decorating) time of the year.

-Follow these five steps to create and stick with a holiday budget that’ll help you avoid that post-New Year’s holiday spending hangover.
+Follow these five steps to create and stick with a holiday budget.

 Step 1: Create a spending limit.

-The first step of creating any holiday budget is determining how much money you have to work with — that way, you can better stay within your available cash and avoid having to dip into credit cards that could potentially rack up debt.
-To do this, start by looking at your overall monthly budget, as well as your savings.
+The first step of creating any budget is determining how much money you have to work with — that way, you can better stay within your available cash and avoid having to dip into credit cards.
+Start by looking at your overall monthly budget, as well as your savings.

-If you’ve been setting aside savings specifically for the holidays, you can easily create your budget with the funds you have built up.
-If not, you may have to look for other areas in your monthly budget or potential windfall money you can allocate toward the winter holidays.
+If you’ve been setting aside savings specifically for the holidays, that's great — you have your limit in place.
+If not, you may have to look for other areas where you can allocate funds toward the winter holidays.
 Maybe that means redirecting your monthly take-out money or pausing a few subscriptions to free up some cash.
 Or perhaps you have an upcoming holiday bonus from work that you can tap into.
 No matter how you plan to fund your winter fun, be realistic (and firm) about your holiday spending cap.